Friday, March 23, 2012

 • To excuse him from his AP exam for AP Statistics.

-[NOTE: Our son graduated on time in June, won an award from the staff for overcoming adversity (!), and started college on time in the fall with his peers.
+[NOTE: Our son graduated on time that June, won an award from the staff for overcoming adversity (!), and started college on time in the fall with his peers.
 See How Our Son Went from Couchbound to College for details.]

 NOTE: If you are a parent with a child/teen/young adult with ME/CFS (or related illnesses), you might be interested in a Facebook group for parents of sick kids that I started.